Running Drupal? You need to patch, patch, patch right now!

 Anyone running a website built with Drupal should stop whatever they are doing right now and install critical security patches.

-The company has put out an urgent security patch and warned Wednesday that it has discovered a remote code execution vulnerability in "multiple subsystems" of its content management system software.
+The organization behind the open-source software today put out an urgent security patch to address a remote code execution vulnerability in "multiple subsystems" of its content management system software.

-The holes could allow hackers to attack a Drupal website in a number of different ways and that "could result in the site being completely compromised."
+The holes could allow hackers to attack a Drupal-powered website in a number of different ways and that "could result in the site being completely compromised."
 In other words, it's really bad.

-A hacker will be able to hack your site from any webpage, the company warned, and it doesn't require them to login or have any privileges, meaning that a completely anonymous user can take over your site as well as access, delete and change non-public data.
+A hacker will be able to hack your site from any webpage, the Drupal project warned, and it doesn't require them to login or have any privileges, meaning that a completely anonymous miscreant can take over your vulnerable site as well as access, delete, and change non-public data.

-There is currently no attack code but Drupal has warned it could be a mere matter of hours before some is developed.
+There is no attack code circulating in the wild right now, but the Drupal bods have warned it could be a mere matter of hours before some is developed.
 Which means one thing: patch.
 And do it now.

 So what's the problem?

-The flaws – compiled in CVE-2018-7600 – are in the software's core and affect versions 6, 7 and 8 of its content management software.
+The flaws – designated CVE-2018-7600 – are in the software's core, and affect versions 6, 7 and 8 of its content management software.

-The company is so concerned that malicious actors will be able to develop attack code fast that it took the rare step of informing website administrators last week so they could schedule downtime.
+Drupal's makers are so concerned that malicious actors will be able to develop attack code fast that it took the rare step of tipping off website administrators last week that important fixes were incoming so the web admins could schedule downtime.

 BDSM sex rocks Drupal world: Top dev banished for sci-fi hanky-pankyREAD MORE